Cyrillya/DialogueTweak/README.md

 The action that will be called when the client hovers over the button.
 Use this to define the behavior when the button is pressed.

 ### 6.)
 Availability - ```Func<bool>```
-You can decide if your replacement is used.
-This is useful if your NPC has multiple functions that display different icons.
+You can decide if your button should be shown.

 ### 7.)
 Frame - ```Func<Rectangle>```
 You can customize the frame of the icon texture.
 It is useful to display different parts of the texture in different situations.